 Remember January?
 Okay, this is the last day, but if you’re scrambling, you’re not alone.
-Many marketing teams are overwhelmed at the end of the year with last-minute projects, budget spend, and preparing for next year’s campaigns.
-But there are some critical team- and company-based activities that can get you off on the right foot in the new year, so you’re not just wandering from your desk to the coffee pot, doing business as usual.
+Many marketing teams are overwhelmed at the end of the year with last-minute projects, budgets, and preparing for next year’s campaigns.
+But there are some critical team and company-based activities that can get you off on the right foot in the new year, so you’re not just wandering from your desk to the coffee pot, doing business as usual.

 Mobilize your team, distraction-free.

 Get these folks JAZZED about the new year — new strategies, new campaigns, new ways of generating ideas.
 From lead management to PR, campaigns to events, you want everyone involved to feel like they’re part of the same strategy.

 I invited my team to sit for an entire day — laptop-free — in a conference room and share how they looked at things, similarly and differently.
 I brought in an outside speaker to break up the internal feel and motivate them with a new perspective.
 We worked in small groups to solve real-life problems we could apply to our own program.
 Not only was it great bonding (an abundance of snacks never hurts), but the team also came away with ideas they could put into action right away.

 Stick to one slide.